 I feel like that speaks to our cultural obsession not only with art, but also with heists.

 I think that's why the FBI was willing to support the development of the art crime team in 2005.
 I started the team because I was in Italy and I saw that they had 300 investigators for Carabinieri and that's all they do.
-There's 36 investigators in Paris, there's two full squads in Madrid, and basically in the US there were two guys, me and Jim.
+There's 36 investigators in Paris, there's two full squads in Madrid, and basically in the US there was two guys, me and Jim.
 So I went to headquarters and said we need to start this team.
 They backed this because of all the international interest we had generated by doing all these cases.

 What's the longest recovery you ever worked on?